 You’ll be feeling molto, molto bene after checking out these perfect pizza pies.

-And if you’re still hungry, check out some delicious wood-fired options HERE.
+And if you’re still hungry, check out some delicious our favourite wood-fired pizza places around town.

 18 Lyric Lane, Maylands

 450° Pizza in Rivervale, situated at the base of Aloft Perth is serving up a menu of classic pies, from traditional margheritas and restrained pizza bianca to capricciosa calzone or decadent brie and mushrooms.
 With gluten free bases and vegan cheese options available, dietaries are well-looked after – plus there’s a neat selection of salads if you’re feeling extra virtuous (or a rotating dessert pizza special, if you’re not)!
 “Pizza is a communal dish and is best shared amongst company, so we want as many people to enjoy a slice of 450° Pizza,” explained Head Chef Vincy Silveira.
 “We are thrilled to bring 450° Pizza to the area.”

 It would be easy to over-complicate things, but put quite simply: Monsterella gets a lot of things just right.
 Those bases?
 Naturally risen for 48 hours, light as air, crispy, chewy, perfetto.
 That sauce?
 San Marzano tomatoes, ovviamente.
 A selection of pasta that will tempt even the most fanatic pizza fiend?
 Buon appetito!

 Highgate’s party paradise Si Paradiso has had a coming of age of sorts, and with its reinvigorated menu, we reckon the dance floor has some pretty strong competition.
 While they’ve jazzed up the seafood-leaning menu (hello, lobster and prawn tramezzini?), the Neapolitan-style pizzas are thankfully still around.
 Pillowy and fluffy, judiciously topped, every element is both high quality and considered.